bmatusiak/welder-app/README.md

 ----

-__app.main__ : Shows how to add a RequestParser and Architect plugin
+__app.main__ : Shows how to add a RequestParser and architect plugin

-__app.session__ : Shows how to add a Middleware and Architect plugin with plugin dependency
+__app.session__ : Shows how to add a Middleware and architect plugin with plugin dependency

-__db.mongoose__ : Shows how to add a General Architect plugin
+__db.mongoose__ : Shows how to add a General architect plugin